 1. Policy gate (evaluate) — host allow-list, per-call/daily ceilings, pause check.
 A deny short-circuits and emits a deny receipt; no network traffic, no spend.

-2. paidFetch = wrapFetchWithPayment from @x402/fetch, registered with LeashDelegateExactSvmScheme (when sourceTokenAccount is set) or LeashExactSvmScheme (owner mode) from @leash/core.
+2. paidFetch = wrapFetchWithPayment from @x402/fetch, registered with LeashDelegateExactSvmScheme (when sourceTokenAccount is set) or LeashExactSvmScheme (owner mode) from @leashmarket/core.
 Both use the exact scheme id and are wire-compatible with every x402 facilitator.
 The first request is normal; on 402 Payment Required the wrapper:

 • Decodes PAYMENT-REQUIRED to the seller’s accepts[].